 Accidents can happen in a split second.
 One minute you’re okay; the next, you’re in agony.
 You may also be concerned about your potential legal recourse.

-If you sustained injuries because of the negligence of another party, South Carolina law allows you to seek financial compensation through a personal injury claim.
+If you sustained injuries because of the negligence of another party, South Carolina personal injury law allows you to seek financial compensation.
 People who have been injured and are unable to work may find this money to be a lifeline as they struggle to pay for medical bills and other losses.

 An injury accident can be a confusing event with life-changing consequences.
-Contact us today to schedule a free consultation with a seasoned personal injury lawyer at ASB law to explore your legal options after a personal injury.
+Contact us today to schedule a free consultation with a seasoned Greenwood personal injury lawyer at Ayers Smithdeal & Bettis PC to explore your legal options after a personal injury.

 Keep reading to learn all you need to know about a South Carolina personal injury case.